pm67nz/hpc_training/_lessons/007-file-migration.md

 ---
 layout: post
-title: HPC3 Fitzroy to Kupe migration
+title: HPC3 FitzRoy to Kupe migration
 ---

+You will learn how to migrate from FitzRoy to Kupe.

 ### Important information about use of the filesystems on Kupe.